AbouZahhra/Java-Level2-Task1-codeva/README.md

 Delete employee records
 Save data to a file
-Load data automatically on program startup Technologies Used
+Load data automatically on program startup

+Technologies Used
 Java
 Object-Oriented Programming (OOP)
 ArrayList for data storage
 File Handling using text files
-Demo Video

-Add your video link here

-How to Run
-Compile the project:
-javac *.java
-Run the program:
-java Main
 Project Structure
-Main.java: Handles user interaction and menu Employee.java: Defines the Employee class EmployeeService.java: Contains business logic and operations Notes
+Main.java: Handles user interaction and menu Employee.java: Defines the Employee class EmployeeService.java: Contains business logic and operations

+Notes
 The system prevents duplicate employee IDs to maintain data integrity.
 Employee data is stored in a text file (employees.txt) to ensure persistence after restarting the program.